SandorTeleki/inspiredvanillawebprojects/lyrics-search/README.md

 - Fixed original projects button CSS issue (button would increase in size with longer song titles)

 ## To Do:
-- Fix API issues (next/previous doesn't work like it previously did)
+- Fix API issues (next/previous doesn't work like it previously did - broken by cors-anywhere changing how it works)

 ## Note
 - Oringal API broke - no longer returns lyrics.
 Ditto for next/previous page functionality.